 Just about everyone's heard of the Dyker Heights Christmas decorations.
 Like the Alps in winter, and Paris in the spring, Dyker Heights at Christmas has earned its strips as a premier Brooklyn seasonal tourist attraction.
 It's as Brooklyn as Coney Island's Mermaid Parade and the Brooklyn Book Festival.
-It's a thing, a cultural phenomenon that's part of the lifeblood of Brooklyn's remarkable stew of traditions.

 Where to Go In Dyker Heights